hackathonsforschools/website/docs/cpp.md

 Neglect is the fail to care properly for a child.
 It may involve, but is not limited to, a parent or carer failing to provide:

-- Sufficient Food & drink;
+- Sufficient food & drink;
 - Shelter;
 - A safe home;
-- Physical, Medical and Mental care.
+- Physical, medical and mental care.

 ## How to recognise the signs of abuse